Smog-Olufolahan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * A script that prints the result of POWER divided by DIVIDE, followed by a new line: echo $(($POWER/DIVIDE))
 ## 10. Love is another to life, posterior to death, initial of creation, and the exponent of breath
 * A script that display the result of BREATH to the power LOVE: echo $(($BREATH**$LOVE))
+## 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
+* A script that converts a number from base 2 to base 10: echo $((2#$BINARY))